As we age, it’s important to prioritize activities that promote mental, physical, and emotional well-being, especially for those with dementia.

 In this blog post, we’ve listed 52 cognitive activities for seniors with dementia.
 If your loved one has dementia, these brain, body, and social activities are designed to stimulate their mind and boost their morale.

 At Ohana Care, we provide in-home care services for seniors with dementia.
-We’re proud to be certified with the Best Friends™ Approach, a recognized approach to relationships with adults with dementia or Alzheimer’s disease and we would be more than happy to support your loved one with any of the activities included in this article.
+Our dementia care services are designed to enhance the overall well-being of those living with dementia or Alzheimer’s disease, allowing them to continue living a fulfilling and rewarding lifestyle.
+Our caregivers would be more than happy to support your loved one with any of the activities included in this article.

 Brain games offer a range of benefits for people with dementia or Alzheimer’s disease, including improving memory, increasing attention span, and enhancing problem-solving skills.
 The following activities can help your loved one exercise their mind.